yannickgagne/MicrowaveClock2000/README.md

 # MicrowaveClock2000
-Desk clock with DHT22 &amp; Azure IoT
+Desk clock based on ESP8266 with DHT22 &amp; Azure IoT

 ## Description
 Why not make my life more complicated with this fine project.